eslint/archive-website/docs/maintainer-guide/governance.md

 1. Send email congratulating the new committer and confirming that they would like to accept.
 This should also outline the responsibilities of a committer with a link to the maintainer guide.
 1. Add the GitHub user to the "ESLint Team" team
 1. Add committer email to the ESLint team mailing list
-1. Invite to Gitter team chatroom
+1. Invite to Discord team chatroom
 1. Tweet congratulations to the new committer from the ESLint Twitter account

 ### Reviewers